-In a world order that seeths with the most insolent corruption, inhumanity and injustice in so many places, the revelations that French soldiers with the United Nations Minusca peacekeeping mission in the Central African Republic were sexually abusing starving and homeless young boys in exchange for food is a shocking disgrace.
+Even in a world that seethes with corruption, inhumanity and injustice in so many places, the revelations that French soldiers with the United Nations Minusca peacekeeping mission in the Central African Republic have been sexually abusing homeless young boys in exchange for food is a shocking disgrace.

-The acts in question allegedly took place between December 2013 and June 2014 at a centre for internally displaced people at M’Poko airport in Bangui, and they only became public after the Geneva-based UN aid worker Anders Kompass passed an internal report to the French authorities, because he didn’t believe that the UN were taking action to prevent them.
+These acts allegedly took place between December 2013 and June 2014 at a centre for internally displaced people at M’Poko airport in Bangui, and they only became public when the Geneva-based UN aid worker Anders Kompass passed an internal report to the French authorities, because he didn’t believe that the UN were taking action to prevent them.

-In response the UN has suspended Kompass – a man with more than 30 years involvement in humanitarian work, has been suspended from his post as director of field operations and placed under investigation.
+In response the UN has suspended Kompass – a man with more than 30 years involvement in humanitarian work – from his post as director of field operations and placed him under investigation.
 Kompass has also had his emails seized.

-On one level this isn’t entirely surprising.
-Such things tend to happen when armies are in a position of power over a civilian population or when an army remains in a foreign country for a long time – unless their commanding officers take steps to ensure that they don’t happen and punish the perpetrators when they are found out.
+Such things tend to happen when armies are in a position of power over a civilian population, or when an army remains in a foreign country for a long time – unless their commanding officers take steps to ensure that they don’t happen and punish the perpetrators when they are found out.

-The persistence of such behavior amongst UN peacekeepers suggests that their commanding officers – and the bureaucrats who oversee these missions, are not doing either.
-Even worse, the dangerous grey area of accountability, between soldiers whose behavior is supposedly regulated by the countries that send them on peacekeeping missions, and the control that the UN itself has over their behavior, may actually be facilitating such practices and enabling abusers to act with impunity.
+The persistence of such behavior amongst UN peacekeepers suggests that their commanding officers – and the bureaucrats who oversee these missions – are not doing either.
+Even worse, there appears to be a grey area of accountability, regarding peacekeeping troops who simultaneously under the command of the countries that send them and under the command of the UN itself, which enables abusers to act with impunity.

-Point 4 of the ‘Ten rules of Personal Conduct for Blue Helmets‘ introduced by the UN in 1998 declares: ‘Do not indulge in immoral acts of sexual, physical or psychological abuse or exploitation of the local population or United Nations staff, especially women and children.’
+Point 4 of the ‘Ten rules of Personal Conduct for Blue Helmets‘ introduced by the UN in 1998 insists that soldiers should not ” indulge in immoral acts of sexual, physical or psychological abuse or exploitation of the local population or United Nations staff, especially women and children.”

-Yet in 1999, the American police investigator Kathryn Bolkovac working with the UN peacekeeping mission in Bosnia was sacked by her employer, the British company Dyncorp Aerospace, a subsidiary of the US-based DynCorp International, after she alleged that UN police officers and peacekeepers were involved in forced sexual enslavement of children and young women, sexual trafficking, racketeering, bribery and falsification of documents.
+Yet in 1999, the American police investigator Kathryn Bolkovac, who was working with the UN peacekeeping mission in Bosnia, was sacked by her employer, the British company Dyncorp Aerospace, a subsidiary of the US-based DynCorp International, after she alleged that UN police officers and peacekeepers were involved in the forced sexual enslavement of children and young women, sexual trafficking, racketeering, bribery and falsification of documents.

-And in 2005 UN Secretary-General Kofi Annan, told the Security Council that the UN would ‘leave no stone unturned’ in rooting out sexual abuse amongst peacekeeping forces.
-Yet that year, an investigation by the UN’s Office for Internal Oversight Services (OIOS) into the UN peacekeeping mission in the Democratic Republic of the Congo found that soldiers were using food to solicit prostitution from refugees they were supposed to be protecting.
+In 2005 UN Secretary-General Kofi Annan, told the Security Council that the UN would “leave no stone unturned” in rooting out sexual abuse amongst peacekeeping forces.
+Yet that same year, an investigation by the UN’s Office for Internal Oversight Services (OIOS) into the UN peacekeeping mission in the Democratic Republic of the Congo found that soldiers were using food to solicit sexual services from the refugees they were supposed to be protecting.